mu-janane-27/parallel-adder/docs/info.md

 ## How to test

-You can test the design in simulation or on hardware:
+You can test the design in simulation:
-1) Simulation:
 Run the provided testbench (tb.v).
 The testbench applies different input combinations of A and B.
 Example: